Trap of Feature Diversity in the Learning of MLPs: Abstract

 \section{Abstract}

-In this paper, we discover a two-phase phenomenon in the learning of multi-layer perceptrons (MLPs). \emph{I.e.} in the first phase, the training loss does not decrease significantly, but the similarity of features between different samples keeps increasing, which hurts the feature diversity.
-We explain such a two-phase phenomenon in terms of the learning dynamics of the MLP.
-Furthermore, we propose two normalization operations to eliminate the two-phase phenomenon, which avoids the decrease of the feature diversity and speeds up the training process.
+In this paper, we focus on a typical two-phase phenomenon in the learning of multi-layer perceptrons (MLPs), and we aim to explain the reason for the decrease of feature diversity in the first phase.
+Specifically, people find that, in the training of MLPs, the training loss does not decrease significantly until the second phase.
+To this end, we further explore the reason why the diversity of features over different samples keeps decreasing in the first phase, which hurts the optimization of MLPs.
+We explain such a phenomenon in terms of the learning dynamics of MLPs.
+Furthermore, we theoretically explain why four typical operations can alleviate the decrease of the feature diversity. \textit{The code will be released when the paper is accepted.}